danielfett/yesses/README.md

 ## `scan InformationLeakage` ##
 Scan HTML, JavaScript and CSS files for information leakages.
-This is done by search with regular expressions for email and IP addresses and strings that look like paths in the visible text of a HTML site or in HTML, JavaScript and CSS comments.
+This is done by a search with regular expressions for email and IP addresses and strings that look like paths in the visible text of a HTML site or in HTML, JavaScript and CSS comments.
 For paths, there is also a list of common directories to determine whether a path is a real path or not.
 Furthermore, there is a list with common file endings to check if a path ends with a file name or a string is a file name.
 All the regex expressions are searching only for strings that are either at the beginning or end of a line or which have whitespace before or after.